 Amanita jacksonii can be confused with other Amanita species such as the poisonous Amanita muscaria

-Though the mushroom is considered edible, it should, like other species in the Amanita genus not be consumed because of the danger of being confused with the poisonous species.
+Despite the mushroom is considered edible, it should like the other species in the Amanita genus, not be consumed because of the danger of being confused with poisonous species.
+Only very experienced fungi foragers should consider gathering this species.